Who Is Alan Turing

 What was his Legacy

 He spent much of his career doing classified work on code-breaking, creating a machine that could crack Enigma codes and help win World War II.
 For many years after his death, he was also known as the father of computer science.
 His legacy lives on in various ways.
-Some believe that absent Turing's famous hypothetical question (Can machines think?), our modern conception of artificial intelligence might have turned out very differently; indeed, it might never have developed at all.
-Others credit him with founding formal logic (he wrote a paper called On Computable Numbers With an Application to Entscheidungsproblem -- decision problem – which focuses on provability).
-And regardless of what you think about artificial intelligence or computer science or even mathematics, there’s one thing we can all agree upon: Without his contributions during WWII to decrypting enemy messages, millions more people would have lost their lives.
+Some believe that absent Turing’s famous hypothetical question (Can machines think?), our modern conception of artificial intelligence might have turned out very differently; indeed, it might never have developed at all.
+Others credit him with founding formal logic (he wrote a paper called On Computable Numbers With an Application to Entscheidungsproblem decision problem which focuses on provability).
+And regardless of what you think about artificial intelligence or computer science or even mathematics, there’s one thing we can all agree upon: Without his contributions during WWII to de-encrypting enemy messages, millions more people would have lost their lives.